Afghanistan Is the World's Most Lethal War Zone for Children

 "Even by Afghanistan's grim standards, 2019 has been particularly deadly for children," said UNICEF Executive Director Henrietta Fore.
 "Children, their families and communities suffer the horrific consequences of conflict each and every day.
 Those same children are desperate to grow up, go to school, learn skills and build a future for themselves.
 We can, and must, do so much more to reinforce their extraordinary courage and resilience."

 Above, on 22 November 2019, a group of boys stand outside Shaheed Abdul Ahad Khan Karzai Orphanage in Kandahar, Afghanistan. © UNICEF/UNI229588/Bouvet

-Suicide bombs and improvised explosive devices are a constant threat
+Suicide bombs and improvised explosive devices are a constant threat to Afghani children

 The level of violence that children in Afghanistan are subjected to, day after day, is shocking.
 Suicide bombs and improvised explosive devices (IEDs) are a constant threat.
 Between 2009 and 2018, nearly 6,500 children were killed and almost 15,000 injured.